gualbe/weka-time-series-studio/README.md

 # Weka Time Series Studio
 ## A complete tool of time series forecasting analysis for Weka Explorer

-New graphical user interface specifically designed to perform time series forecasting analysis experiments in Weka Explorer allowing parallel computation.
+New graphical user interface specifically designed to perform time series forecasting multi-dataset multi-horizon multi-algorithm analysis in Weka Explorer allowing parallel computation.
 Predicted and actual values are produced in an exportable table, including a vast set of validation types.
 Moreover, an exportable table of evaluation metrics are also produced, in addition to a customizable line plot.

+Weka Time Series Studio allows the user to design its own features (feature engineering) based on formulas and predefined functions, along with the desired lagged variables.

 Developed by: **Manuel Molina Fuentes** (for his final degree work)